New to desert ferns? Learn these

 CHEILANTHES

 or tripinnate leaves, often hairy or fuzzy.
-Stems often bear long
+Stems often have long

 triangular brown-striped scales.
 Edge of leaflets slightly